Frequently Asked Questions about Depression

-I think I'm depressed, where can I get help?
+I think I’m depressed, where do I start?

 It seems that more people are depressed nowadays than in the past.
 Is the rate of depression increasing?

 Depression is common.
 That having been said, it is also important to point out that this is a seemingly simple question that requires a very complicated answer.
 While research documents an increase in the number of cases of depression reported and the number of prescriptions for antidepressants, it is unclear whether this results from either a true increase in depression due to the stresses of modern life or from increased awareness and recognition of depression as a treatable medical illness.
 In any event, it is clear that major depression is common.

 What is the difference between grief and depression?

 Grief is a natural reaction to the loss of an important relationship.
 As human beings, our bonds to each other develop early (virtually at birth), are strong and often influence major decisions in our life.
 When we lose a significant relationship in our lives, it is natural for us to feel sadness or other depressive symptoms, such as loss of appetite and disturbed sleep.
 In fact, about 30 percent of people who have lost a significant other will continue to have these symptoms two months after the loss.
 These symptoms, however, usually lessen within six months.